-The employee who will be absent must personally speak to his or her supervisor or another person if the supervisor is unavailable and provide the supervisor with a reason for the absence or lateness and the time the employee expects to be at work.
-Voicemails, emails, or text messages are not acceptable forms for communicating absences.
+The employee who will be absent must contract their supervisor or another person if the supervisor is unavailable and provide the supervisor with a reason for the absence or lateness and the time the employee expects to be at work.
+Voicemails, emails, or text messages are not acceptable forms for communicating absences unless approved by their direct supervisor.
 A department head may require a different reporting schedule or method if it would work better for that particular department.
 Department heads should report their absences to the County Treasurer's office.
 See also the Leave Time chapter of these policies for matters involving planned absences.